Work It (Missy Elliott song): Critical reception

-Chart performance
+Commercial performance

 "Work It" debuted on the US Billboard Hot 100 on chart issue dated September 14, 2002, at number 75.
 In its second and third weeks, it leaped up to number 42 and number 24, respectively, taking the Airplay Gainer title in both weeks.
 Within five weeks, it reached the top ten, at number 8, and gradually rose from there.
 On the chart issue dated November 16, 2002, the song reached number 2, but because of the massive success of "Lose Yourself" by Eminem, it never reached number one.
 Instead, the song stayed at number two for ten weeks, a record that it shares with "Waiting for a Girl Like You" by Foreigner from 1981.
 Despite never topping the Hot 100 chart, the song topped the Billboard Hot R&B/Hip-Hop Songs chart for five weeks.
+It has since been certified 3× Platinum by the Recording Industry Association of America (RIAA).

+In the United Kingdom, the song peaked at number six on the UK Singles Chart and reached number two on the UK Hip Hop/R&B chart.
+It was later certified Platinum by the British Phonographic Industry (BPI), denoting sales of 600,000 units.
+Elsewhere in Europe, "Work It" reached number twelve on the Dutch Single Top 100 and number nineteen on the Dutch Top 40.
+The song also peaked at number eleven in Denmark, number fifteen in Sweden, and number sixteen in Norway, while reaching number fourteen in Switzerland.
+In Italy, "Work It" peaked at number 23 on the Italian Singles Chart and later earned a Gold certification from the Federazione Industria Musicale Italiana (FIMI), denoting sales of 35,000 units.
+The single also reached number nineteen on the Eurochart Hot 100.

-On the Billboard magazine issue dated February 21, 2015, "Work It" re-entered at number 35, more than a decade after its original chart run.
-This re-entry occurred as a result of Elliott's performance at the Super Bowl XLIX halftime show earlier in the month; another Elliott single, "Get Ur Freak On," also re-entered the Billboard Hot 100 the same week.
+In Canada, the song originally reached number 35 on the Canadian Singles Chart in 2003.
+In 2015, "Work It" re-peaked at number 31 on the chart, more than a decade after its original chart run a result of Elliott's performance at the Super Bowl XLIX halftime show earlier in the month.
+In Australia, the single reached number six on the ARIA Singles Chart and number five on the Australian Urban chart, becoming Elliott's highest-charting solo single by then, and earned a Gold certification from Australian Recording Industry Association (ARIA) for sales of 35,000 units.
+In New Zealand, "Work It" peaked at number three on the New Zealand Singles Chart, likewise becoming Elliott's highest-charting solo single in the market at the time, and was later certified 2× Platinum by Recorded Music NZ, representing 60,000 units sold.